giaaaacomo/APi-reg/README.md

       6. press ok

 ### FIJI

-    1. import all the images as a serie (file > import > import serie of images)
+    1. import all the images as a serie (file > import > image sequence)
     2. go to plugin, head to registration, select the desired plugin
 #### FIJI PLUGINS
   **disclaimer**